jepemo/awesome-complexity/README.md

 [**Ecodynamics: A New Theory of Societal Evolution**](https://amzn.to/2DOmtey) by Kenneth E. Boulding - Exposition of how society evolves

 [**The Hypercycle: A principle of natural self-organization**](https://amzn.to/2DNFlu0) by  M. Eigen and Peter Schuster

+[**Complex Adaptive Systems: An Introduction to Computational Models of Social Life**](https://amzn.to/2UC8dvb) by J. H. Miller & S. E. Page - Introduction to complex adaptive social systems.

+[**Complex and Adaptive Dynamical Systems: A Primer**](https://amzn.to/2CWGnm0) by Claudius Gros - Introduction to the central concepts that form our modern understanding of complex and emergent behavior.

 ## Articles and Papers